 S.B.
-No. 441 seeks to address the criminal and civil liabilities associated with the production and distribution of sexually explicit media, particularly focusing on "deep fake" media and artificial intimate visual material.
-The bill amends the Penal Code to redefine deep fake media, specifying that it includes visual depictions created or altered using advanced technologies that mislead viewers into believing they depict real individuals.
-It establishes that producing or distributing such media without consent is an offense, with penalties escalating to felony charges under certain conditions, such as prior convictions or if the depicted individual is a minor.
-Additionally, the bill introduces new provisions for consent, requiring a written agreement that clearly outlines the nature of the media involved.
+No. 441 aims to enhance legal protections against the unauthorized production and distribution of sexually explicit media, particularly focusing on "deep fake" content and artificial intimate visual material.
+The bill amends the Penal Code to redefine deep fake media, establishing that producing or distributing such content without consent constitutes an offense, with penalties escalating to felony charges under certain conditions, such as prior convictions or if the depicted individual is a minor.
+It also introduces new definitions and requirements for consent, mandating a clear and voluntary written agreement.

-In the Civil Practice and Remedies Code, the bill creates liability for individuals and entities involved in the unlawful production, solicitation, disclosure, or promotion of artificial intimate visual material, holding defendants liable for damages if they act without the consent of the depicted person and with the intent to cause harm.
-It also outlines the responsibilities of website owners and application developers in managing and removing such content.
-Furthermore, the bill allows claimants to use "confidential identity" in legal proceedings, maintaining the confidentiality of their identifying information, and establishes a statute of limitations requiring suits to be filed within ten years of discovering the intimate visual material or turning 18 years old.
-The provisions will apply only to causes of action accruing on or after the effective date of September 1, 2025, with offenses committed before this date governed by existing laws.
+In addition to criminal liabilities, the bill creates civil liabilities under the Civil Practice and Remedies Code for individuals and entities involved in the unlawful production or promotion of artificial intimate visual material.
+It holds website and application owners accountable for facilitating such content, requiring them to provide a clear process for removal requests.
+The bill also allows claimants to use "confidential identity" in legal actions, ensuring their identifying information remains protected, and establishes a ten-year statute of limitations for filing suits related to these offenses.
+The provisions will apply only to causes of action accruing on or after the effective date of September 1, 2025, with prior offenses governed by existing laws.

 Senate Committee Report: Chapter B, Civil Practice and Remedies Code 120.001 (Chapter B, Civil Practice and Remedies Code 120)